iande/code_bucket/README.md

 1. well_ordered.rb (and everything in well_ordered/ directory)

 well_ordered.rb is the start of my refactoring.
 After a days journey through coding, we're starting to arrive at something I like.
+The name isn't accurrate with regard to the set theoretic definition of *wellorder*, I'm just not sure what else to call it at this time.
 To use the WellOrdered module, one need only define the `succ` and `pred` instance methods that return the current object's successor and predecessor, respectively.
 To be able to manipulate things as countably infinite sequences, it may be helpful to use